a85241/docusaurus-ghpages/docs/tutorial-basics/create-a-blog-post.md

 ## Atendimento ao Cliente

-A satisfação do cliente é uma prioridade, e a oficina XYZ oferece:
+A satisfação do cliente é uma prioridade, e a oficina DRD oferece:

 - Orçamentos transparentes
 - Agendamento online